walterdejong/synctool/doc/chapter5.md

 You need to set up your ssh connection as follows in /root/.ssh/config

     Host *.intra.your.domain
-        ProxyCommand ssh gateay.your.domain -W %h:22
+        ProxyCommand ssh gateway.your.domain -W %h:22

 Add your hosts in synctool.conf:

-    node privatenode1 group1 group2 group3 ipaddress:privatenode1.intra.your.domain
+    node privatenode1 group1 group2 ipaddress:privatenode1.intra.your.domain
-    node privatenode2 group1 group2 group3 ipaddress:privatenode2.intra.your.domain
+    node privatenode2 group1 group2 ipaddress:privatenode2.intra.your.domain

-Of course this requires also a proper dns setup for your intra zone at gatewy.your.domain
+Of course this requires also a proper DNS setup for your intra zone at `gateway.your.domain`